 When to transfer finished products to storage location

-After production, finished products can be stored in the same location or transferred to another retail, production or warehouse location of your organisation.
+After production, finished products can be stored in the same location or transferred to another demand, production or components location of your organisation.
 Delivery locations for each finished product of a production BOM can be specified within the BOM, and also within a production order.
 DEAR will then generate the necessary transfer orders upon production run or production order completion.

 - Don't Transfer: No transfer orders will be generated.
 Delivery To fields of production BOM and production order will be hidden.